squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 **Scale X** - Number of frames before spawner can be used again after spawning an enemy

+**Rotation Y** - Visibility ModelData Index (bone to determine visibility must be called "VisNode").
+When visibility is toggled off by VIS0 animation, spawner will not spawn enemies.

 **Rotation Z** - Starting facing direction

 **Translation X,Y** - Position